Counterexamples in synchronization: pathologies of consensus seeking gradient descent flows on surfaces: Preliminaries

 where $a_{ij}=a_{ji}\in[0,\infty)$.
 Clearly, $V(\ve{x})=0$ if and only if $\ve{x}=(\ve[i]{x})_{i=1}^N\in\mathcal{C}$, \ie if there is no disagreement

 The CSS that we study in this paper, Algortihm \ref{algo:my}, is the gradient descent flow of \eqref{eq:V} on $\M$.
 The general formulation of this algorithm first appears in \citet{sarlette2009consensus}, although their work is limited to the case when the norm of the states are constant, $\|\ve[i]{x}\|=k$, \ie the case when $\M$ is a subset of a sphere.
-This assumption is required for several of the results in \citet{sarlette2009consensus}. \begin{myalgorithm} Setting $\vd[i]{x}=-\mathbf{P}_{\ve[i]{x}}(\ve[i]{u})$ with $\ve[i]{u}=\nabla_i V$ yields a CSS on $\M$ given by
+This includes several important cases such as the Stiefel manifold and Grassmannian manifold. \begin{myalgorithm} Setting $\vd[i]{x}=-\mathbf{P}_{\ve[i]{x}}(\ve[i]{u})$ with $\ve[i]{u}=\nabla_i V$ yields a CSS on $\M$ given by

 where $a_{ij}=a_{ji}\in[0,\infty)$ and $\mathcal{N}_i:=\{j\in\mathcal{V}\,|\,\{i,j\}\in\mathcal{E}\}$. \end{myalgorithm}